KevinTapol/SweetTreatVixen/README.md

 `<link href="https://fonts.googleapis.com/css2?family=Pacifico&display=swap" rel="stylesheet">`

 *Consider adding a carousel to the cake model using another json file like cake.json or display a grid of images per model*

+-[x] Airtable custom JSON object created with bearer token and api 1/7/2024 -[x] Add environmental variables to netlify hosting site -[] Create new screen to gif of user interaction and Airtable data creation